Lombiq/Gulp-Extensions/Readme.md

 ## Tips for using and naming multiple Gulp tasks

 It's recommended to have conventionally named tasks for stylesheets and scripts.
 We use the `build:styles`/`build:scripts` convention, and similar pairs for `clean` (you may also do this for `watch`).
-To allow convenient development we recommend that you add `build`, `clean`, and `watch` tasks as well.
+To allow convenient development, we recommend that you add `build`, `clean`, and `watch` tasks as well.
 Here's an sample of a Gulpfile that demonstrates this:

 ```js
 const gulp = require('gulp');